cktlco/crew-chief-autovoicepack/README.md

 Other tips:
 - Use a modern audio file editor (ocenaudio, Audacity, etc.) to view the waveform for each audio clip.
-- Look at the provided voice recordings in the repo's `output/baseline` folder for examples of what recorded voice clips should look like.
+- Look at the provided voice recordings in the repo's `baseline` folder for examples of what recorded voice clips should look like.
 - The `record_elevenlabs_voice.py` script automatically captures an appropriate number of suitable-length high-quality voice samples, applying suitable audio effects such as normalization, and saving them in the correct format.
 - Audio from YouTube videos (for example, captured from an interview with a tool like [yt-dlp](https://github.com/yt-dlp/yt-dlp)) is generally usable after applying ALL the considerations above, but the speaker's voice needs to be 100% isolated with no background noise, music, chatter, etc.
 - Recording your own voice also works well, when following the guidelines above.